Miami is blooming with skyscrapers. What about the people who clean them?

 The $8.50 figure places South Florida janitorial workers in the bottom 10% of for contracted janitorial earnings in Florida, a state where low-wage work is already pervasive.

-And the gap is only growing.
+And the gap between janitors’ wages and the rest of the economy is only growing.
 While inflation-adjusted wages for all private sector workers in South Florida have climbed 7.6% since 1998, janitorial wages have barely budged, increasing just 1.8%.
 The Miami metro area now ranks 380th out of 382 among all metro areas for janitorial wages when cost of living is taken into account.
 Among large U.S. metros, it’s dead last.

-In other words, a janitor’s dollar has less value in South Florida than anywhere else.
+In other words, a janitor’s dollar has less value in South Florida than just about anywhere else.

-That’s as rents have climbed nearly $1,000 in the past two decades, according to the Miami Herald’s recent Priced Out of Paradise report.
-Between 2011 and 2017 alone, rents in Miami-Dade grew by 24 percent, according to U.S. Census figures.

-The UCLA report, commissioned by the Service Employees International Union 32BJ, which currently represents more than 1,200 area janitors, shows there are now nearly as many cleaning workers as there are secretaries in South Florida; at 40,200, the region has the ninth-largest cleaning workforce in the country, and one of the highest concentrations as a share of the total labor force.
+And yet they are a growing part of the workforce.
+The UCLA report, commissioned by the Service Employees International Union 32BJ, which represents more than 1,200 area janitors, shows there are now nearly as many cleaning workers as there are secretaries in South Florida; at 40,200, the region has the ninth-largest cleaning workforce in the country, and one of the highest concentrations as a share of the total labor force.
+Since 1998, employment in Miami’s janitorial industry has grown by 75%.
+That’s three times the rate of employment growth for the greater Miami area.

 “Janitors play a crucial role in the South Florida economy, while being some of the most exploited workers in the real estate industry,” the report authors write.